 - The 5 essential cuts every cook should know

-- Cola: concentrated intensity
+- Tail: concentrated intensity

 - Belly: supreme delicacy